-Animals Wildlife 6 of the Saddest Zoos in the World By Shea Gunther Writer University of New Hampshire Rochester Institute of Technology University of Southern Maine Shea Gunther is a writer, entrepreneur, and podcaster living in Portland, Maine.
-He covers topics such as renewable energy, climate change, and nature. our editorial process Shea Gunther Updated November 24, 2019 Martin Teschner / Flickr Share Twitter Pinterest Email Animals Wildlife Pets Animal Rights Endangered Species The word "zoo" was coined in the 1840s by the London Zoo, which first called itself a "zoological garden," but the idea of holding animals in public viewing cells dates back to 3500 B.C. in Egypt.
+Animals Wildlife 6 of the Saddest Zoos in the World By Shea Gunther Shea Gunther Writer University of New Hampshire Rochester Institute of Technology University of Southern Maine Shea Gunther is a writer, entrepreneur, and podcaster living in Portland, Maine.
+He covers topics such as renewable energy, climate change, and nature.
+Learn about our editorial process Updated November 24, 2019 Martin Teschner / Flickr Share Twitter Pinterest Email Animals Wildlife Pets Animal Rights Endangered Species The word "zoo" was coined in the 1840s by the London Zoo, which first called itself a "zoological garden," but the idea of holding animals in public viewing cells dates back to 3500 B.C. in Egypt.
 Ancient Rome collected exotic animals, too, although they were often forced to fight each other (or humans).
 Zoos remained more like prisons than parks well into the 1900s, with animals still spending most of their lives in small cages.
 As decades passed and the concept of animal rights gained traction, zoos began building more naturalistic enclosures.
 Today, most modern zoos strive to offer their residents a humane habitat — most, but not all.
 A few zoos still seem to rely on a handbook from the 1800s, due to either desperate poverty, indifference, or both.
 Here are six of the saddest zoos in the world.
 1 of 6 Kabul Zoo Spencer Platt/Getty Images.
 Of all the places you'd expect to find a zoo, Kabul may not be at the top of your list.
 The Afghan capital has been racked by years of war and foreign occupation, and remains a chaotic place despite halting progress since the 2001 U.S. invasion.
 Inaugurated in 1967, the Kabul Zoo once housed more than 500 animals, but decades of war have caused extensive damage, while rampaging soldiers have decimated its animal population — sometimes for food, sometimes for sport.
 Today the Kabul Zoo is a sad place for an animal to live.
 It has a couple hundred inhabitants that regularly endure miserable conditions, often including unchecked harassment from visitors.
 It has received some support from zoos around the world, but remains in need of substantial improvements.
 2 of 6 Gaza Zoo Photo: By Abed Rahim Khatib/Shutterstock.com Gaza is another place you wouldn't necessarily think of having a zoo.
 In recent years the Palestinian city has suffered from Israeli blockades and internal conflicts, and its zoo hasn't fared much better.
 Today it houses two lions, a few monkeys, some birds, rabbits, cats, dogs and two fake zebras: donkeys painted with black and white stripes (pictured).
 The zoo once had two real zebras in its collection, but they died of malnutrition during the Israel-Hamas war, when there was actual fighting within the zoo itself.
 Zoo officials later tried to replace the zebras, but finally opted for painted donkeys due to limited funds.
 3 of 6 Giza Zoo e skene/Flickr.
 Founded in 1891, the Giza Zoo in Cairo, Egypt, was once among the best zoos in Africa.
 But today it's a shell of its former glory, expelled from the World Association of Zoos and Aquariums in 2004 after failing an inspection.
 WAZA director Peter Dollinger wouldn't tell Reuters in 2008 why exactly the zoo was expelled, saying only that "There were things that were not acceptable."
 Zookeepers reportedly augment their salaries by charging patrons to enter the cages with the animals, and two men broke into the zoo in 2007, killing two camels.
 Dozens of birds died from avian flu in 2006, and more than 500 were slaughtered to stem the outbreak.
 According to the Global Post, zoo workers also inhumanely killed two gorillas in 2004 thought to be infected with the Ebola virus.
 4 of 6 Mumbai Zoo Photo: By Stephen Strange/Shutterstock The Mumbai Zoo in India is quickly transforming itself into a taxidermy museum.
 Unable to replace animals that die in its cramped and dirty cages, the zoo decided it's better to stuff them and put them on display.
 The zoo's collection of more than 200 mammals, 500 birds and 45 reptiles are now basically running out the clock, waiting for their demise and a quick trip to the taxidermist.
 Zoo officials defend their plans as making the best of a bad situation.
 Zoo director Sanjay Tripathi told the BBC in 2010 that "the public will be able to see and appreciate the animals and even study their body structure."
 5 of 6 Tirana Zoo Paul Cohn/paulcohnimages.com.
 The zoo in Tirana, Albania, is better described as an animal prison — most of its residents are kept in small, featureless rooms lined with hospital tiles.
 Monkeys sit sadly in their cells, eagles cling to inadequate perches, and bears pace in chain-link cages far too small for their size.
 As photographer Paul Cohn writes in a Flickr caption, "[T]he staff have put up chain-link fence and mesh fence to keep people from throwing food and cigarettes into the cages, or sticking their fingers in to touch the animals.
 Visitors have tried to vandalize the fencing nonetheless."
 And since there aren't many other zoos in Albania, the Tirana Zoo reportedly has a hard time finding qualified staff and is grossly underfunded.
 6 of 6 Pyongyang Central Zoo Photo: By Oleg Znamenskiy/Shutterstock North Korea's Pyongyang Central Zoo is located in suburban Pyongyang and has a large collection of more than 5,000 animals.
 It was built in 1959 under the orders of dictator Kim Il-sung and is, like many places in that walled-off country, a grim place to live.
 A 2006 report by the Asia Times described a movie shot in the country called "Fighting Animals," which purported to be a wildlife documentary but actually showed caged animals — even some endangered species — fighting to the death.
 Since many of the animals in the video can only be found in the Pyongyang Zoo, it seems likely zookeepers were involved in the film's production.